Post

 6

-# Check what's different in $HOME
+# Check differences in $HOME

 dotfiles status